tiagoandresvaz/tiagoandresvaz.github.io/experience/index.md

 #### Covid-19 Scenarios (by Neherlab)

 My contribution to the model, was to implement a new flux in the SIR model called "Palliative Flux".
-The implementation was done using Typescript, Python and Node.js and involved many kinds of validations and complex epidemiology modelling.
+Coding with Typescript, Python and Node.js and involving many kinds of data validations and complex epidemiology modelling.

-To accomplish this I had to set cloud environments (dev and production) with Continuous Integration and Delivery of software, so statisticians could work on local models.
+To accomplish this, I had to set cloud environments (dev and production) with Continuous Integration and Delivery of software, so statisticians could work on local models.

 Our environment was equipped with a data parser, to capture data from our local government dashboards and after processing than, I have customized the calculator to build specific scenarios for 26 local regions.